What Is Omnichannel?

 With this basic understanding of what omnichannel marketing is, let’s talk about what it is not because that has major implications for your organization.

 The traditional marketing funnel moves prospective customers through several well-defined, brand-controlled phases, from brand awareness to purchase and, if you’re really lucky, to brand advocacy and repeat business.

-Analytics also become especially important, not only to track your customers’ journeys but also to help you predict where you can make the most impact on their buying or engagement decisions.
+Analytics also become especially important so you can track your customers’ journeys and also help predict where you can make the most impact on their buying or engagement decisions.

 Omnichannel Is Not Conducted in Silos

 Omnichannel is a marriage of technology and marketing.
-A true omnichannel experience requires not only collaboration but cooperation between Marketing and IT.
-Neither division can dictate to the other what will work – which technologies to use or how to use them – or when to implement.
-Both Marketing and IT need to be sensitive to each other’s schedules, initiatives, and resource constraints.
+A true omnichannel experience requires collaboration and cooperation between marketing and IT.
+Neither division can dictate to the other what will work, which technologies to use or how to use them, or when to implement.
+Both marketing and IT need to be sensitive to each other’s schedules, initiatives and resource constraints.

 What this equates to is organizational change.
-Omnichannel isn’t a project; it’s a new way of operating your business – intelligently and dynamically.
-If you are serious about pursuing an omnichannel approach to marketing, you will have to commit to organizational change.
+Omnichannel isn’t a project; it’s a way of operating your business intelligently and dynamically.
+Pursuing an omnichannel approach to marketing requires you to commit to organizational change.

 Omnichannel Is Not a Switch You Flip on – Tah-dah!